Trinitui/100-days-of-code/log.md

 **Thoughts:** Still taking abreak from FCC.
 I want to build apps I think.
 One at least to help out with work tasks.
 Like a new and improved EMD Tools :)

 **Link to work:** AndrewBot

+### Day 16: August 12, 2020

+**Today's Progress**: Made improvements to the Gex functionality in AndrewBot, as well as spent a decent amount of time debugging whatever the heck was going on with GitHub actions.
+Ended up removing it.

+**Thoughts:** Still taking a break from FCC.
+Since I spent so long trying to find out what went wrong -- am I a real developer now???
+I also thought about making a better version of my rocket page FCC challenge.
+Might give me a good reason to use other services and run a full stack project.

+**Link to work:** AndrewBot